Opinion

 • Consistent interpretation and application of GDPR: data protection authorities (‘DPAs’) are currently taking different views on the application of key concepts in the GDPR, for example in relation to the legal basis for processing personal data as part of a clinical trial and the situations in which an entity is a controller or processor.
 Stakeholders have identified this difference in interpretation as one of the main obstacles in a consistent application of the GDPR.

-• Increased resources for DPAs: although statistics suggest that DPAs have grown in size, the DPAs themselves consider that they still lack sufficient staff with the specialised technical skills and knowledge to deal with the privacy issues arising out of new technologies.
+• Increased resources for DPAs: although statistics suggest that DPAs have grown in size, the DPAs themselves consider that they still lack sufficient staff with the specialized technical skills and knowledge to deal with the privacy issues arising out of new technologies.
 DPAs have noted that their staff spend too much of their time dealing with trivial consumer complaints and not enough time on public awareness campaigns, investigations or collaborations with controllers, for example.

 • Investigatory tools for DPAs: the Second Report notes that since 2020, DPAs have made extensive use of their corrective powers under the GDPR, in particular to impose fines.
 Warnings, reprimands and orders to comply with the GDPR were the most commonly used corrective measures by DPAs after fines.
 The Second Report suggests that DPAs should continue to be given investigatory tools by Member States to effectively exercise the enforcement powers provided to them by the GDPR.